ChrisKurz/nRF_Connect_SDK/doc/NCSv2.3.0_02_ZephyrLogging.md

 ### Adding Logging example messages

 6) Now we are read to create debug outputs in our own application.
-For test purpose we add the following lines in our main function:
+For test purposes we replaced the main function with the following:

        void main(void)
        {